Code-Institute-Submissions/raw-dessert-recipes/README.md

 ### Raw Dessert Recipes
-A data-driven web application that allows users to easily access and add new recipes.
+A data-driven web application that allows users to easily access, add new and edit recipes.

 ### Functionalities
 1. **Recipes (homepage)**